 How Does Outbound IVR Increase Engagement?

-Through reaching out to existing customers and leads, outbound IVR sends automated texts or make calls with updates.
+Through reaching out to existing customers and leads, outbound IVR sends automated texts or makes calls with updates.

 For those products that customers use every day, there’s a lot of potential feedback to give and receive.
 Outbound IVR gives them a chance to have their voice heard and get in touch without an effort, improving their experience.